 You should be knowledgeable about the surrounding area in preparation for any questions that tenants may have.
 Specifically, be ready to answer questions regarding local amenities such as cafés, supermarkets, schools, parks, and public transport.

 To go the extra mile, consider creating handouts of desirable local amenities including parking options and costs.
 By doing this, you will make quality renters feel more at home by becoming more familiar with their surroundings.
-It also helps potential tenants envision the type of lifestyle they could lead by living there.
+It also helps potential tenants envision the type of lifestyle they could have living there.

 Clearly, attracting tenants to your Orlando rental property is a process.
 Nevertheless, it’s well worth the effort and time when you find that perfect tenant.
 You may always refer to this article for helpful tips on how to appeal to quality tenants.